 - Technical losses: Losses that occur naturally in power systems, associated with the passage of current through a resistance.
-This can be characterised as either: - Fixed losses: Losses that are incurred as a result of an asset being energised and are largely independent of network loading, contributing to roughly between a quarter and a third of the total technical losses on distribution networks. - Variable losses: Losses that are incurred directly as a result of load flowing through an asset, which are proportional to the load squared, contributing to roughly between two-thirds and three-quarters of the total power system technical losses. - Non-technical losses9: Losses that are primarily related to unidentified, misallocated, and inaccurate energy flows, in which the end user is unknown or the amount of energy being consumed is uncertain10.
-These include theft and fraud in conveyance process and measurement errors.
+This can be characterised as either: - Fixed losses: Losses that are incurred as a result of an asset being energised and are largely independent of network loading, contributing to roughly between a quarter and a third of the total technical losses on distribution networks. - Variable losses: Losses that are incurred directly as a result of load flowing through an asset, which are proportional to the load squared, contributing to roughly between two-thirds and three-quarters of the total power system technical losses. - Non-technical losses: Losses that are primarily related to unidentified, misallocated, and inaccurate energy flows, in which the end user is unknown or the amount of energy being consumed is uncertain.
+These include theft and fraud in conveyance process and measurement errors. - Electrical energy consumed by network operations: For example the power consumption for heating and lighting at a substation.